gabrielpetersson/asus-zenbook-duo-screenpad-brightness/README.md

 # Why

-With the latest Ubuntu 20, the brightness of the screenpad on duo computers is hard to keep at max brightness
+The brightness of both screens on the Asus Pro Duo series is completely messsed up on linux, especially using nvidia drivers.
+This maxes the brightness on both screens

 # Usage